home | what's new | other sitescontact | about

 For myself, I've already decided that I will never be one of those old people who cannot care for himself, force-fed 20 pills each morning, flattered with toneless expression about how good I look today, propped up, half-alive, in a seniors' storage warehouse; further, I will not be accepting what I consider to be invasive surgeries such as heart operations or cancer treatments or the like.
 I have no interest in extending my mortal time in this world beyond that which I deem to be reasonable - reasonable as per my own definition.
 There is a time to die.
 When is that time?
 I will decide that; rather, it should not be a choice, as such, but a spiritual knowing.

-My health, at age 70+, is good; but, at this stage of the journey, things can happen quickly.
-I'm alright with that.
+My health, at age 70+, is alright; but, at this stage of the journey, things can happen quickly.
+I'm good with that.
 I know too much about how things work in Summerland to delay my "real life" longer than necessary.
 As I stated on the "Intuition" page, the more one travels down the path of seeking wisdom and truth, the more out-of-step one becomes with secular society, the more foreign and strange it all seems.

 Brought to mind just now are statements by Spirit Guides who, in the course of service-duty, are required to visit the Earth.
 How they dislike such dispatching.
 They say to re-enter this world's dark energy is like wading into a sewer-pit spewing thick clouds of noxious fumes.
 And yet the immature speak of how much they want to come back to this world - this "world which is another world's hell" - not that they'll have that option.
 The way some foolish people have it, they can hardly wait to have all this fun again.
 But just count me out.

 I will never return to this planet, but for possible ad hoc service-missions.
 I wouldn't be caught dead here.
 My tour of terra-duty is fast approaching curtain-fall, and I look forward to my new life with great anticipation.
+If I could honorably justify it, I would gladly leave tonight.